I love homemade Christmas tree ornaments, don’t you?

 When our older kids were in public school and our twins went to mother’s day out, every year they made homemade ornaments.
 This was always a treat and I have always cherished them!
 I have ornaments my oldest, who is now 15, made when he was three years old.
 They are gorgeous on our tree!

-I am going to show you how to make these handmade beaded Christmas ornaments in 20 minutes!
+I am going to show you how to make these beaded ornaments in 20 minutes!
 Super easy.
 Matthew (5) and I had a blast yesterday making them!

 IF YOU ARE CONCERNED ABOUT THE PONY BEADS BEING TOXIC, TRY THESE PERLER BEADS.